 - Plotters allow the same pattern to be drawn thousands of times without any image degradation.

-Cons or Disadvantages of Plotter Printer
+Cons of Plotter Printer

 Types of Plotter Printers

 Based on their working, the plotter printers are of the following types:

 - Drum Plotter: Also known as Rolling Bed Plotter is a pen plotter that wraps the paper around a drum with a pin feed attachment.
 The drum then rotates the paper as pens move across it and draw the image.
 It was the first output device used to print graphics and large engineering drawings.
 There are two types of drum plotters, external and internal.
 With an external drum plotter, the paper is wrapped around its external surface, while the internal drum plotter uses a sheet of paper wrapped around its internal surface.